juristr/fabiangosebrink.github.io/_posts/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 Lets take a look into this in detail: First we define a controller which we can call in the view.
 Because of the dependency injection angular gives us out of the box we can just get everything into our controller we want to use.

-Then we make an array of messages and connect to our socket via socket-io. &#8220;_sendMessage&#8221; is a private function here, which only calls the chatService.
+Then we make an array of messages and connect to our socket via socket-io."_sendMessage" is a private function here, which only calls the chatService.
 The controller further makes UI-Stuff like starting the loading bar and reset the messagetext to an empty string so that the user can enter a new string to send.

-The &#8220;socket.on(&#8230;)&#8221;-Method is like an eventhandler from socket.js.
+The"socket.on(&#8230;)"-Method is like an eventhandler from socket.js.
 It is called when a new message gets received from the server.
 So everything we do here is :

   * Getting the object from the server
-  * throw this new message into the message array (&#8220;$scope.messages.push&#8221;)
+  * throw this new message into the message array (&#8220;$scope.messages.push")
-  * giving it to the viewmodel and notify the viewmodel that there is something new (&#8220;$scope.$apply();&#8221;)
+  * giving it to the viewmodel and notify the viewmodel that there is something new (&#8220;$scope.$apply();")
   * Flashing the window through a flashservice, we will get to know later
   * scroll the body to the bottom so that everytime the latest message is shown in the browser